 QuickPed vs Evagene: relatedness analysis versus clinical pedigree management

 Short version.
 QuickPed is a free, GPL3-licensed Shiny web app developed by Magnus D. Vigeland at the University of Oslo and published in BMC Bioinformatics 2022;23:220.
 It is genuinely excellent at what it sets out to do: kinship coefficients, inbreeding coefficients, identity coefficients, X-chromosomal variants, relatedness triangle visualisation, and a novel algorithm for describing pairwise relationships in natural language.
 It is aimed at researchers, case workers, and educators across medical, forensic, ecological and animal-breeding genetics.
-Evagene is a clinical-grade pedigree management system aimed at clinical genetics services, with integrated BayesMendel cancer risk models, a curated disease catalogue, AI-powered clinical interpretation, and a platform layer (REST API, webhooks, MCP, embeddable viewer).
-QuickPed and Evagene do different jobs, well.
-If your question is "how related are these two individuals, and what is the inbreeding coefficient?" then QuickPed is the right tool.
-If your question is "what should the clinical report on this family say, and how does the BRCAPRO risk look?"
-Evagene is the right tool.
+Evagene is a pedigree management platform aimed at genetics teaching and research, with integrated BayesMendel cancer risk models, a curated disease catalogue, AI-assisted draft summaries for educational / research review, and a platform layer (REST API, webhooks, MCP, embeddable viewer).
+QuickPed and Evagene overlap more than they used to.
+As of June 2026 Evagene ships an educational / research relatedness and IBD suite — full pairwise kinship coefficients, per-individual inbreeding, Jacquard k0/k1/k2 identity, and gene-dropping relatedness simulation — so basic relatedness questions can now be answered inside Evagene too (gated, for education and research, never forensic).
+QuickPed still owns the capabilities Evagene does not replicate: X-chromosomal coefficient variants, the relatedness-triangle visualisation, the novel natural-language pairwise-relationship algorithm, reproducible R-code output, and a forensic / ecology / animal-breeding remit backed by a peer-reviewed publication.
+If your question is "what should the educational report on this family say, and how does the illustrative BRCAPRO number look?"
+Evagene is the right tool; if it is "give me the X-linked identity coefficients with reproducible R code for a forensic case," QuickPed is.
 Many services will find a legitimate place for both.

 How the two products position themselves